Engineering Degree Programs in Canada

 The number of engineering disciplines is, perhaps, much larger than is commonly known.

 A list of engineering specializations can be obtaind from the CEAB data by equating equivalent French and English names, counting joint programs as one, and then removing all duplicates.
-The most common programs make up a significant fraction of the total but, even assuming that programs with similar names are similar in detail, there is a considerable variety of engineering specializations.
+The most common programs make up a significant fraction of the total but the remaining programs exhibit a considerable variety of engineering specializations, even assuming that those with similar names are similar in detail.

 The figure below shows the names and number of occurrences of program names that appear two or more times in the CEAB list and, at the bottom, the large number of programs with unique names.
-This figure is a revised and adapted equivalent of Figure 1.2 in Introduction to Professional Engineering in Canada, (fifth edition) by Andrews, Aplevich, Rraser, and MacGregor, Pearson Education, 2019.
+This figure is a revised and updated equivalent to Figure 1.2 in Introduction to Professional Engineering in Canada, (fifth edition) by Andrews, Aplevich, Rraser, and MacGregor, Pearson Education, 2019.

-Names of accredited Canadian engineering programs in 2021.
-Of the 282 names of accredited programs published by the CEAB, many are duplicates but 76 are distinct; the 20 that occur more than once are listed on the left, with the bottom row showing that each of 56 others is unique.
-Mechanical engineering, found at 37 institutions, has the largest count.
-The cumulative percent line shows that the most common three names account for more than a third of the total and the most common five make up more than 50 %.
+Name counts of accredited Canadian engineering programs in 2024.
+Of the 302 accredited programs listed by the CEAB, many are duplicates but there are 85 different names; the 21 that occur more than once are listed on the left, with the bottom row showing that the other 64 are unique.
+Electrical engineering and Mechanical engineering, each found at 38 institutions, have the largest counts.
+The cumulative percent line shows that the most common three names account for more than a third of the total and the most common five make up approximately 50 %.